bcholodenko/Metadata-AI/README.md

 ## Usage

-Run the script — you will be prompted for the photos directory and processing options:
+Run fully interactively — you will be prompted for all options:

 ```bash
 python metadata-ai.py